Cacahouetes/Optimal-Survival/README.md

 ## Support

-If you encounter any issues or have questions about the modpack, feel free to [open an issue](https://github.com/Cacahouetes/Optimal-Survival/issues) or join us on our [Discord server](link-to-discord).
+If you encounter any issues or have questions about the modpack, feel free to [open an issue](https://github.com/Cacahouetes/Optimal-Survival/issues).

 ## License